saraclohisey/lab_handbook/Lab_Handbook.md

 Normally, any money not used in  agrant will be taken back by the funder.

 If you are coming to the end of a grant work on a 3 month deadline:
--Month e-3 = Determine what you will need after your grant end date, plan and contact reps to detrmine shipping dates for laregr items.
+-Month e-3 = Determine what you will need after your grant end date, plan and contact reps to detrmine shipping dates for larger items.
 -Month e-2 = Order what you need.
 Try not to order *after* e-2.
 -Month e-1 = Your invoices for last month will now come in.
 Everything will come out of the remianing grant balance before it ends and finance is not angry with you. e = end of grant.
-Stop using the grant code - it will casue you a bigger headache in a month.
+Stop using the grant code - it will cause you a bigger headache in a month.
 Trust me.

 ### Work Life Balance
 You have a responsibility to yourself, to be happy and healthy, and to the lab, to be the best you can reasonably be.
 This means taking a break.

 While there may be a period of time where you enjoy spending all of your time working (or feel like you must to meet a deadline), it is important to offset these periods with other relaxing and/or fulfilling endeavours.

-Unless there's something going on that you feel you *need* to be present for (last minute grant, paper for example), turn off notifications from email and Slack outside your normal working hours.
+Unless there's something going on that you *need* to be present for (last minute grant, paper for example), turn off notifications from email and Slack outside your normal working hours.

 ---